marcua/tweeql/README.md

 There are two options for installing TweeQL:

   1.  **easy_install/pip**.
 Something like `sudo easy_install tweeql` or `sudo pip install tweeql` at the command line should suffice.
   1.  **from github**.
 After checking out this repository, run `sudo python setup.py install` to install!
+Note: if you do this in Ubuntu/Debian, type `sudo apt-get install python-setuptools` first.

 Initializing your Settings
 ==========================